-Judge dismisses bulk of criminal charges against FedEx Corp.
+Judge dismisses bulk of charges against FedEx Corp.

 San Francisco — A federal judge dismissed the bulk of criminal charges against FedEx Corp. in a case alleging it knowingly shipped illegal prescription drugs.